neizerth/ArkhamInvestigator/modules/chaos-odds/docs/algorithms.en.md

 **How hash works:**
 - Combine state1, state2, and pending_reveal
-- Use XOR and multiplication by "magic" constants for uniform distribution
+- Use XOR and multiplication by constants for uniform distribution
 - Take remainder when divided by 128,000

 #### Step 2: Store Probabilities in Array